cabird/AI_where_it_matters/manually_coded_reports/report-data_meta_work_research_brainstorming.md

 - **Do not replace human creative effort**
   - Risk: Over-automation can reduce learning and stifle original thinking.
-  - Example: Multiple respondents insisted brainstorming is a human-led creative exercise and should not be outsourced (Participant 18, Participant 366).
+  - Example: Multiple respondents insisted brainstorming is a human-led creative exercise and should not be outsourced (Participants 18, 366).

 - **Do not assume authority or make final decisions**
   - Risk: Allowing AI to auto-select or finalize solutions without human sign-off undermines developer control and can produce poor outcomes.
-  - Example: Participants want to validate AI work and keep decision authority (Participant 142, Participant 217).
+  - Example: Participants want to validate AI work and keep decision authority (Participants 142, 217).

 - **Do not hide provenance or recency of information**
   - Risk: Lack of source visibility undermines trust and leads developers back to official documentation.